What is State?

 useState() with JSON Data - array with objects

-In React JS, you can use the useState
+In React JS, you can use the useState hook to manage JSON data just like any

 other stateful data.
 Here's a simple example to show how to work with

-JSON data using useState
+JSON data using useState.

 import React, { useState } from 'react'